-- On your phone, go to Samsung Health > Sleep and tap the More Button (three verticle dots icon.)
+- Go to Samsung Health > Sleep on your phone and tap the More Button (three verticle dots icon.)
 Choose Blood oxygen during sleep and toggle it on.

-- On your watch, go to Samsung Health and scroll down and tap Settings.
+- On your watch, go to Samsung Health, scroll down, and tap Settings.
 Under Measurement, toggle on Blood oxygen during sleep.

 #6 Set Heart Rate Measurement to continuous

-- On your watch, go to Samsung Health and scroll down and tap Settings.
-Under Measurement, tap Heart Rate and toggle on Measure continuously.
+- Under Measurement, tap Heart Rate and toggle on Measure continuously.

-Hopefully, you now see your sleep stage information along with any snoring reports!
+Hopefully, you now see your sleep stage information and any snoring reports!